 - writing and distributing obituaries

-- contacting the cemetery/crematory, staff, florists, fraternal organizations, memorial gift organizations
+- contacting the cemetery/crematory, staff, florists, fraternal organizations and memorial gift organizations

 - working cooperatively with organ donation teams